Tronikelis/jira-ace-boilerplate/README.md

-# Jira ace app minimal boilerplate + postgreSQL
+# Jira ace app minimal boilerplate + postgreSQL for Heroku

 ### This will make your add on automatically register and de-register

 <ul>
     <li>Change credentials.json to your info</li>